Quantum copy-protection of compute-and-compare programs in the quantum random oracle model: Quantum copy-protection

 \subsection{Comparison with existing definitions of copy-protection}

-Two security definitions for copy-protection schemes have been considered previously, in \cite{aaronson2009quantum} and \cite{aaronson2020quantum}.
-Our definition is very similar to the original security definition of \cite{aaronson2009quantum}.
+Our definition is very similar to the original security definition first proposed by Aaronson \cite{aaronson2009quantum}.
 The only difference is the following.
 In \cite{aaronson2009quantum}, a scheme is $\delta$-secure if for any bounded adversary who tries to create $k+1$ programs upon receiving $k$ copy-protected copies the average number of input challenges answered correctly is $k(1+\delta)$.
-In contrast, in our definition, a scheme is $\delta$-secure if, for any bounded adversary, the probability that \textit{all} $k+1$ challenges are answered correctly is at most $1-\delta$.
-It is straightforward to see that these two choices are equivalent up to a factor of $k$ in the security.
-In the present work, we focus on the case of $k=1$.
+In contrast, in our definition we say that the scheme is secure if no adversary can succeed with non-negligible advantage beyond the trivial guessing probability.
+In our work, we exclusively focus on the case of $k=1$.

-Our definition, and the definition in \cite{aaronson2009quantum}, differ more substantially from the recent definition in \cite{aaronson2020quantum}.
-The definition in \cite{aaronson2020quantum} is framed in terms of a security game between a challenger and a pirate, who receives $k$ copy-protected copies of a program (each created independently) and returns to the challenger a state $\rho$ on $k+1$ registers, together with evaluation circuits $C_i$, for $i \in [k+1]$.
-The pirate loses if the challenger is able to find an input $x$ such that $C_i(\rho_i, x) \neq f(x)$ for some $i$.

-Such a game can equivalently be recast as a game between a challenger, a pirate, and $k+1$ freeloaders: the only difference with our security game is that in \cite{aaronson2020quantum} the challenger can be thought of as being \textit{adaptive}, meaning that it can look at the states $\rho_i$ in order to find a challenge input $x$ on which some freeloader fails.
-Since this challenger has more power, this results in a weaker security definition.
-In particular, a scheme which is $\delta$-secure with respect to our security definition, is also $\delta$-secure with respect to the definition in \cite{aaronson2020quantum}: the challenger from our definition yields a simple challenger for \cite{aaronson2020quantum}.

-One additional point about the definition in \cite{aaronson2020quantum}, which makes it a little unnatural, is that it is not operational: the challenger might output an $x$ such that $C_i(\rho_i;x) \neq f(x)$, but she might have destroyed the state $\rho_i$ in the process, and is thus unable to verify this condition on her own.